 Your Company's mix of exports revenue increased as compared to the previous period.
-Overall revenue registered annualised growth of 3.6%.
-Net income was 14.9% of sales, as compared to 11.3% in the previous period.
-Increased competitive environment in both domestic and exports segments continue to be a challenge.
-This is being addressed through concerted efforts on operational excellence, driving productivity, and aggressive cost rationalisation.
+Overall revenue registered contraction of 7.5%.
+Net income was 15.1% of sales, as compared to 14.9% in the previous period.
+Company's financial performance was impacted due to COVID.
+Additionally, increased competitive environment in both domestic and exports segments continue to be a challenge.
+This is being addressed through concerted efforts on operational excellence, driving productivity, and cost rationalisation.
 Your Company is continuously driving new productivity initiatives to remain committed to the journey of profitable growth.

-In accordance with SEBI (Amendment) Regulations 2018, the Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year).
+In accordance with SEBI (Amendment) Regulations, 2018, your Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year).
 The relevant applicable information is as below.
 Further, the interest coverage ratio and debt equity ratio is not applicable to the Company as there is no debt.